 The labor contracts with the Service Employees International Union 721, CLC (SEIU), the Oxnard Mid-Managers Association (OMMA) and the International Union of Operating Engineers Local 501 (IUOE) are set to expire in September of 2019.
 The City will continue in good faith negotiations until we reach agreement with these three entities.
-The existing agreements require all "classic" PERS members to pay four percent of the seven percent employee contribution to CaIPERS; the City pays the remaining three percent employee contribution on behalf of those employees.
-Effective January 1, 2019, for SEIU and July 1, 2019, for OMMA and IUOE, these agreements state all "classic" PERS members must pay the full seven percent employee contribution to CaIPERS at the rate established by PERS (which the MOUs state in FY 2016-17 was six percent but may change annually).
+The existing agreements require all "classic" PERS members to pay four percent of the seven percent employee contribution to CalPERS; the City pays the remaining three percent employee contribution on behalf of those employees.
+Effective January 1, 2019, for SEIU and July 1, 2019, for OMMA and IUOE, these agreements state all "classic" PERS members must pay the full seven percent employee contribution to CalPERS at the rate established by PERS (which the MOUs state in FY 2016-17 was six percent but may change annually).

 Executive and confidential employees are not members of unions, so they do not negotiate collective bargaining agreements.
 According to Resolution Number 15,039, as of 2016, executive employees pay five of the seven percent employee contribution to CalPERS; the City pays the remaining two percent employee contribution on behalf of those employees.
-As of 2018, unrepresented confidential and unrepresented mid-management employees pay four of the seven percent employee contribution to CalPERS; the City pays the remaining three percent employee contribution on behalf of those employees.
-As of 2018, unrepresented confidential and unrepresented mid-management employees pay four of the seven percent employee contribution to CalPERS; the City pays the remaining three percent employee contribution on behalf of those employees.
+As of 2018, unrepresented confidential and unrepresented midmanagement employees pay four of the seven percent employee contribution to CalPERS; the City pays the remaining three percent employee contribution on behalf of those employees.
 As of July 1, 2019, all of these executive and confidential employees will have to pay the full seven percent employee contribution to CalPERS at the rate established by PERS.